vanbungkring/Shimmy.js/Readme.md

 ## Getting Started

-Included Shimmy in your Titanium Project.
+Include Shimmy in your Titanium Project.
 Shimmy comes packaged with Underscore and EventEmitter2 so you can use them as well.

 ```javascript
 var shimmy = require('/Shimmy')